 In the 1970's, the trophy became known as the Cestria Cup

-Top two teams in each four/five groups + the winning team only in the three-group progress to the final
+Top two teams in each group progress to the final

 This photograph, although not particularly good quality, had to be included for a number of reason